-• Late to lessons by more than 5 minutes

-- Failure to bring equipment, including knowledge organisers - Failure to bring kit - Misbehaviour in a lesson after an initial warning from the teacher
+- Late to lessons by more than 5 minutes - Failure to bring equipment, including knowledge organisers - Failure to bring kit - Misbehaviour in a lesson after an initial warning from the teacher

-Supporting the Learning Environment- how does it work?
+Supporting the Learning Environment - how does it work?

-There are no warnings for misbehaviour around school - C2 detention is given for .....
+There are no warnings for misbehaviour around school - C2 detention is given for

-- Running or making inappropriate noise in school (if a student continues to run and not stop to give their name they will get a C3) - Chewing - Being in the wrong toilet (not including lesson times) - If mobile phones are used, seen or heard, at any time of the school day (including before and after school) they will be confiscated and a same day 60 minute C3 detention issued.
+- Running or making inappropriate noise in school (if a student continues to run and not stop to give their name, they will get a C3) - Chewing - Being in the wrong toilet (not including lesson times) - If mobile phones are used, seen or heard, at any time of the school day (including before and after school) they will be confiscated and a same day 60 minute C3 detention issued.
 Phones should be turned off and put away before the students come through the school gate and only taken out when they leave.
-In addition, refusal to hand over a phone will result in the student being isolated in Room 35.
+In addition, refusal to hand over a phone will result in a one day fixed term suspension at home and handing in the mobile phone to main reception for the next five days after returning from suspension.

-Supporting the Learning Environment: The canteen\ - how does it work?
+Supporting the Learning Environment: The canteen - how does it work?